reactgraphqlacademy/fb-messenger/README.md

 ### Part 3, sharing variables

 In case we need to share variables (like colours or sizes) between CSS and JS we can borrow :export from CSS Modules for this occasion
-Create an uncontrolled component called Input that replaces the &lt;input&gt; in Login.js.
-You can create your Input component in src/components/form/Input.js, there are some tips in that file.

 ## License